 Issue Briefing – June 2025

-A new analysis by the Transnational Institute, Tipping Point North South and Stop Wapenhandel, released the week of the NATO summit in the Netherlands, shows that the Alliance’s rapid military build‑up is already undermining global climate goals and threatening to divert trillions from clean‑energy investment.
+A new analysis released during the NATO summit in the Netherlands by the Transnational Institute, Tipping Point North South, and Stop Wapenhandel, reveals that NATO’s growing military build-up is severely undermining global climate goals and diverting critical resources away from climate and social investment.

-Since 2021, NATO nations have raised their combined defence budgets by 25 per cent to US $1.5 trillion.
-That surge has driven the Alliance’s estimated carbon footprint up nearly 40%, from 196 million to 273 MtCO2e.
-In 2024 alone, European NATO members and Canada booked their steepest annual increase in decades (17.9%).
+Since 2021, NATO member states have increased their combined military spending by 25%, reaching US $1.5 trillion.
+This rise has contributed to an estimated 40% increase in the Alliance’s carbon emissions—from 196 million to 273 million metric tons of CO2 equivalent.
+In 2024 alone, European NATO members and Canada recorded their steepest annual spending increase in decades at 17.9%.

-NATO states already spend 52 times more on the military than on climate finance, and the gap is widening: military budgets rose 14.8% between 2023 and 2024 while aid fell 7.3%.
-If the 3.5% benchmark spreads the risk of a global arms race grows, alongside emissions and lost social and climate investment.
+NATO countries already spend 52 times more on military budgets than on climate finance.
+Between 2023 and 2024, military spending increased by 14.8%, while aid budgets declined by 7.3%.
+If the 3.5% benchmark spreads to other nations, it could trigger a global arms race, further increasing emissions and diverting resources from essential development and climate programs.

-The briefing warns that NATO’s deepening militarisation risks locking in a cycle where security is pursued at the expense of climate stability, development finance, and long-term global resilience.
-As leaders meet in the Hague this week, the choice is clear: double down on an arms race, or invest in a safer, cleaner, and more sustainable future.
+The briefing warns that deepening militarization risks locking the world into a cycle in which security is pursued at the expense of climate stability, global resilience, and social equity.
+As NATO leaders meet in The Hague this week, the choice is clear: continue down the path of unsustainable militarism or invest in a more secure and sustainable future.

 Deborah Burton, co-founder of Tipping Point North South said: